roIyat/hokachan/README.md

 ------------
 * <strike>Dice rolling fix.</strike> Done
 * <strike>Make apc(u) compatible in php 7.0 </strike> Done
+* <strike>Fixing move errors.</strike> Fixed
 * report captcha re-implementation
 * <strike>Improved edit form</strike>.
 Done (uploaded file editing needs a lot of modifications though.)
 * Reduce pagination numbers.
 (I have trouble with figuring out what the current page variable is in the function.)
 * Removing/Fixing old code.
 * Improve the menu making it more mobile friendly.
+* Update translation files.
+* Figuring out how to lazyload images with no conflicts with ajax.
+* Making a minimum text, post subject, required option.
+Someone asked I added it.
+* ...

 Known Bugs
 ------------
 * git installation database error (workaround is importing the instal.sql file manually in your database, or copy paste the install files from the zip.)
-* issues with moving threads with deleted and spoilered reply images.
+* <strike>issues with moving threads with deleted and spoilered reply images.</strike> Fixed (still need to check moving posts with embed and files though)
 * ...